chatwoot/docs/docs/contributing-guide/translation-guidelines.md

 ## How do I see the strings that needs to be translated?

-In the codebase the string are placed in the following locations.
+In the codebase, the string are placed in the following locations:

 - `app/javascript/dashboard/i18n` - The strings related to the agent dashboard
 - `app/javascript/widget/i18n` - The strings related to the web widget